 At the Low Carb USA 2017 conference, Dr. Andreas Eenfeldt fielded a question from an ER nurse about health professionals promoting the low-carb lifestyle.
-She described the dilemma of feeling that her hands are tied when dealing with diabetic patients in the hospital due to the protocols and standards in place, making her feel that she is unable to share valuable low-carb advice with them.
+She described the dilemma of feeling that her hands are tied when dealing with patients with type 2 diabetes in the hospital due to the protocols and standards in place, making her feel that she is unable to share valuable low-carb advice with them.
 As a physician working in the hospital setting, I’d like to add my own advice in addition to what Andreas recommended.

 Feeling helpless in health care

-It’s easy to feel helpless in the hospital setting when you recognize irrational practices being utilized, and that feeling of helplessness seems only to get worse as there are more and more administrators who are out of touch with the reality of front-line patient care.
+It’s easy to feel helpless in the hospital setting when you recognize potentially ineffective practices being utilized, and that feeling of helplessness seems only to get worse as there are more and more administrators who are out of touch with the reality of front-line patient care.
 It’s the age-old problem of too many talkers and too few doers.

 But, let’s face it…It’s not possible for rational beings to sit back while patients are being slighted with outdated and unscientific methodologies simply because “that’s just the way it’s always been done.”